 The classes are summarized below:

-This course guides students through the numerous career options in real estate and will help polish the tools needed to successfully decide upon and pursue career choices.
+This course helps polish the tools needed to successfully decide upon and pursue career choices.
 Students utilize various assessment, presentation and reflection techniques to define and clarify educational goals and career planning.
-A resume writing and interview skills workshop will be presented.

 Mentorship is a key contributor to professional success.
 Each student enrolled in the real estate degree programs are provided access to Mentorship Rocket, an online mentoring platform.
 Through this platform, students can engage with numerous industry professionals to receive professional insights, career guidance and life advice.